Useful Information

 • Chamundi temple-dot imageAbhisheka Timings : 6 a.m. to 7.30 a.m and 6 p.m to 7.30 p.m | Friday 5 a.m to 6.30 a.m.

-• Chamundi temple-dot imageKSRTC bus facilities are available every 20 minutes from Mysuru city bus stand to Sri Chamundeshwari Temple.
+• Chamundi temple-dot imageKSRTC bus facilities are available every 20 minutes from Mysuru city bus stand to Shri Chamundeshwari Development Authority.

-• Chamundi temple-dot imageSri Chamundeshwari Temples are declared as NO PLASTIC ZONE.
+• Chamundi temple-dot imageSri Chamundeshwari Development Authority are declared as NO PLASTIC ZONE.
 Devotees are requested not to bring the plastic carry bags and not throw the plastic wastes in the hill area.

 Feedback